m-star18/m-star18/README.md

 ![github](main.jpg)

 ### 👋 Hi there
-I am a computer science engineer and have experience in working in many startups as technical Lead and Full stack developer👨‍💻.
+I am a computer science engineer and have experience in working in some ML engineer and Full stack developerman technologist.
 Interested in making life easier by creating utility tools.

 - 🔭 I’m currently working on Kaggle, Pytorch, Rust, GCP and Azure.
 - 🍔 Currently developing Spielliste.